Please enjoy the latest edition of the newsletter!

 On one hand I was in awe of him because of his acute awareness, his infallible timing, his athleticism and his persistence at not becoming “submissive” towards me.
 On the other hand it was overwhelming to feel no progress, and only a worsening in his fear, worry and discontent.

 With nothing to lose, I reconnected with an old timer who wasn’t fazed by much.
 When I unloaded my red steed, the cowboy straightened up by about four inches.
 His eyes danced with enthusiasm at my “project.”
-I was so open to anything, so we started at what should have been the “very” beginning of establishing a connection with the horse in order to create a mental availability.
+I was open to trying anything, so we started at what should have been the “very” beginning of establishing a connection with the horse in order to create a mental availability.

 I was standing in the middle of a round pen while my horse was having a nervous breakdown over something happening a mile away (literally), when that cowboy stood up and asked if he could go in the pen.
 Ever have that feeling where you can’t wait to “get away” from your own horse?
 I had it.
 And then I watched.